jakapop1/.github.io/essays/AskingSmartQuestions.md

 <div class="bordered-section">

 In looking under the javascript tag in stackoverflow for bad posting examples, I immediately found one that ticked almost every box of the checklist I’ve created according to Eric guidelines.
-The post is titled: Why my code with bootstrap5 is not working?
-Upon clicking the post, I was met with a high sense of entitlement.
+The post is titled: *Why my code with bootstrap5 is not working?* Upon clicking the post, I was met with a high sense of entitlement.
 While it may seem so due to the lack of grammatical correctness, the post simply links to a supposed screenshot (in which I would prefer not to click) and just a statement phrased in a way that seems like the poster is submitting a complaint while expecting experts to solve the issue for them without providing much detail or context to the issue of the problem.
 Bringing the attention back to the title, while the poster does mention the object that is presenting issues, there is no clear deviation of the problem besides it just simply not working.
 Now asides from my own observations, the community has voiced their own opinions on the post with a -9 score, and several people providing links on how to ask.
-Telling the user the post needs improvement.
+Another telling the user the post needs improvement.
 In summary, by the poster not properly asking questions, they were met with an ineffective response thus wasting time and not having their problem solved.
 Such negative feedback could discourage new users from participating in forums, especially if their initial experiences are met with hostility.